prophets-of-tron/into-the-woods/DESIGN.md

 - *experience*
   - Used for winning the game.
   - Obtained by completing most actions.

+Other player attributes:
+- *inventory*
+  - Used for storing objects with player.
+  - Has finite space (objects take up this space with inventory cost).
 <!-- What are the rules to the game, both implicit and explicit.
 This is the model of the universe that the game works under.
 Think of it as a simulation of a world, how do all the pieces interact?
 This actually can be a very large section. -->

 #### Physics